OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: Methodology

-\paragraph{For full fine-tuning.} Task vectors contain extreme redundancy and noise that create mutual interference, impeding effective merge vector optimization.
+Task vectors contain significant redundancy and noise, leading to mutual interference during merging.
+Redundancy stems from different tasks re-learning shared foundational skills, while noise reflects non-essential parameter updates.
+Directly adding task vectors amplifies these issues, hindering effective merge vector optimization.
 To address this issue, we propose reducing inter-task interference through low-rank approximation.
-First, we calculate the average task vector $\bar{\boldsymbol{\tau}}_{l}=\frac{1}{n}\sum_{i=1}^n\boldsymbol{\tau}_{i,l}$ and use it to center task vectors~\cite{choi2024revisiting}.
-Next, we perform SVD to isolate core task-specific knowledge from noise present in the top and lower singular vectors.
+First, we calculate the average task vector $\bar{\boldsymbol{\tau}}_{l}=\frac{1}{n}\sum_{i=1}^n\boldsymbol{\tau}_{i,l}$ and use it to center task vectors~\citep{choi2024revisiting}.
+Next, we perform SVD to isolate core task-specific knowledge from noise present in the top and lower singular vectors\footnote{We optimize only the model’s linear layers, representing each task vector $\boldsymbol{\tau}_{i,l}$ as an $m \times n$ matrix.
+The remaining layers are merged by simple parameter averaging.}.